The Sage 800ESXL 15-Bar Triple-Priming Die-Cast Espresso Machine Review

 The extra features make it great for beginners

-The Sage is easy to use for beginners and intermediate espresso brewers alike.
+Like its Pro version, this Sage model is easy to use for beginners and intermediate espresso brewers alike.

 Convenience is the name of the game with the Sage.
 The built-in features like the dual wall crema system and pre-brew function assist even the most inexperienced espresso brewers.